ibm-cloud-docs/hpc-spectrum-symphony/faq-symphony.md

 {: #custom-resolver}
 {: faq}

 Yes, the solution supports the use of a custom resolver that is already associated to a VPC.
-If a VPC already has a custom resolver, the automation makes uses of it and the DNS service and associates the new DNS domain that is created from the solution for hostname resolution.
+If a VPC already has a custom resolver, the automation uses of it and the DNS service and associates the new DNS domain that is created from the solution for hostname resolution.

 ## Can I associate a single VPC with multiple DNS zones that have the same name?
 {: #DNS-zone-names}